How to use Adobe firefly

 1From the Firefly homepage, click “Text effects”

-2Type your text in the large text input — for example: CrixPix
+2Type your text in the large input — for example, CrixPix

-3In the Style prompt box, describe what texture or style you want applied — for example: “glowing neon lights on dark background”
+3In the Style prompt box, describe the texture you want — for example, “glowing neon lights on dark background”

-4Choose your font from the font selector — serif, sans-serif, display
+4Pick a font from the selector — serif, sans-serif, display

-5Click “Generate” — your text appears with the AI-applied visual style in 3–4 variations
+5Click “Generate” — your text appears in several styled variations

-6Click your favourite variation → download as PNG with transparent background
+6Download your favourite as a PNG with a transparent background

 ▶ Text Effect Prompt Examples made of fire and glowing embers on dark background